aedobbyn/sentiment-analysis-monkeylearn/analysis.md

 <br>

+So they're different beasts than categories, which are assigned at the opinion unit level; sub-ratings represnet a broad judgment of an entire angle of the product.

-First we have to unnest our subratings which until now we've calmly shunted along in the list column we created from the blob of text we got them in, e.g.,
+First we have to unnest our subratings which until now we've quietly shunted along in the list column we created from the blob of text we got them in, e.g.,

 ```r